Skip to main content

 MK-677 (Ibutamoren) GH secretagogue, oral administration IGF-1 levels, sleep architecture, body composition, glucose sensitivity

-These therapies generate data related to IGF-1 (Insulin-like Growth Factor 1) levels, which serve as a proxy for growth hormone activity, as well as changes, sleep quality, and recovery metrics.
+These therapies generate data related to IGF-1 (Insulin-like Growth Factor 1) levels, which serve as a proxy for growth hormone activity, as well as body composition changes, sleep quality, and recovery metrics.
 This data is crucial for assessing efficacy and safety.

 Other Targeted Peptides